 |*General Elective (science course recommended)||3|

-Prerequisite coursework must be completed by the end of First Summer Session/Summer Session I. Exceptions may be granted.
-Prerequisite coursework must total a minimum of 61 semester hours.
-All prerequisite coursework must be completed with a grade of C- or higher.
-For more information, please visit our Admissions web page: http://www.etsu.edu/pharmacy">www.etsu.edu/pharmacy
+In addition, all prerequisite courses must be completed by the end of First Summer Session/Summer Session I. Exceptions may be granted.
+Prerequisite coursework must total a minimum of 61 semester hours and be completed with a grade of C- or higher.
+Prerequisite coursework must be completed at an accredited institution recognized by the U.S. Department of Education or the equivalent authority in a foreign country.

 One letter must be from a science faculty member (natural sciences) who has taught the applicant or from the pre-health advising office at the applicant's academic institution.
 This letter should address the applicant's academic performance and academic potential as a future Student Pharmacist.